sutoiku/puffin/docs/Icecap.md

 According to this model, the DuckDB file format could be used on both object store and serverless functions, or just the latter.

+## File Format Replication
+Icecap will make it possible to replicate every partition stored on the Object Store across multiple file formats.
+For example, the same partition could be stored in both DuckDB and Parquet formats.
+This will allow any Parquet-compatible tool to query tables, while making it faster for Icecap to update tables by leveraging the fact that DuckDB's native file format supports updates in place.

 ## FAQ
+**Why not use Spark SQL?**.
+Because it's too slow and too expensive to deploy and operate.

 **Will Icecap support the Parquet file format?**.
 Yes.
-Icecap will support any file format support by [Apache Iceberg](https://iceberg.apache.org/), alongside the native DuckDB file format for updates in place.
+Icecap will support any file format supported by [Apache Iceberg](https://iceberg.apache.org/), alongside the native DuckDB file format for updates in place.

 **Will Icecap support the Iceberg table format?**.
 Yes, Iceberg will support both the [Iceberg](https://iceberg.apache.org/) and [Delta Lake](https://delta.io/) table formats (not to be confused with file formats).

-**Why not use Spark SQL?**.
-Because it's too slow and to expensive to deploy and operate.
+**Which file formats will be supported on the underlying Object Store?**
+All of them.

+**Which file formats will be supported in cache?**
+All of them.